25 Livestock Guardian Dog Breeds (LGD) – With Pictures

 Due to the nomadic lifestyle of their owners and the varieties of other dog breeds that the Kuchi were crossed with, the breed developed into three different dog types: mountain-type dogs that are big-boned, heavily coated, and ideal for life in the mountains; steppe-type that have a lighter build and medium to long hair and are known for their agility; and desert-type dogs that have short to medium-length coats and are best suited to life in the desert flatlands.

-Regardless of their specific type, Kuchi dogs have a fearsome reputation as an LGD and were highly regarded by the Kuchi people, who not only relied upon them to protect their livestock but also used them to guard their camps and caravans.
+Regardless of their specific type, Kuchi dogs have a fearsome reputation as livestock guardians and were highly regarded by the Kuchi people, who not only relied upon them to protect their livestock but also used them to guard their camps and caravans.

 Even today, the Kuchi is quite a rare breed and rarely seen outside Afghanistan and Pakistan.
 However, small numbers of these dogs were known to also exist in Russia.
 In many countries, including the United States, the Kuchi is not considered to be an individual breed, but rather a variant of the Central Asian Shepherd Dog.